 - Yuma (YUM)

-How to Get to Phoenix From the Amtrak Station?
+How to Get to Phoenix?

 The quick answer is, by bus.
 When traveling to Arizona by train, the most convenient station to Phoenix would probably be Flagstaff.
 From there you can hop on a bus and get to the most popular destinations in the state.